Telegram-Bot-Node/Nikoro/readme.md

 module.exports = pluginName;
 ```
+## TODO
+* Better way to handle plugins (?), I need suggestion on this
+* Common utilities module (downloading file, downloading web page, ...)
+* Improve the code
+* More plugins
+* TTS
+    * Fix random exceptions that sometimes happens
+* SET
+    * Check if the database file exists before saving/loading

 ## Contributing

-Did you made a plugin you want to share with the world?
+Did you made a plugin you want to share with everyone?

 Submit a pull request!

+This project will only grow if *YOU* help!